 On a fine summer evening, Oshank got a call from Harshit and they both decided to do a coastal bike trip covering the Indian coast in a short span of time as possible.
 In the course of some next thirty days, the friendship grew and so did the passion and they came up with the idea of Trekmunk and Insane Traveller.
 They stopped at Goa, gave Mohit a call, invited him in on the big idea and got their business cards printed.
 Such was the dedication, the passion and the Insanity of the Insane travellers.

 Within the next few months, they travelled to Sikkim, Meghalaya, Darjeeling, Nagaland, Rajasthan, and Kutch; while they travelled, they made sure to pen down their experience, write tiny travel stories and poems and post them on social media under insane travellers.
-The response they received made them realize that people want to listen and read their stories and hence they started writing entire blogs which would offer stories and information for people who want to travel like them.
+The response they received made them realise that people want to listen and read their stories and hence they started writing entire blogs which would offer stories and information for people who want to travel like them.

-While they travelled like nomads throughout India, they accepted bookings for the first ever trekking batch they were going to organize as founders of trekmunk.
+While they travelled like nomads throughout India, they accepted bookings for the first ever trekking batch they were going to organise as founders of trekmunk.
 Both the batches they proposed for Chadar trek got full and they were on cloud nine.
 They trekked on the frozen river surviving negative 35 degrees, taking along two batches in succession, one in an Alpine-style trek and the other a fixed departure.
-Later on, Trekmunk came up with its own unique style of customizing treks according to the need of their trekkers and focused majorly on the development of mountain villages by organizing trek for a cause.
+Later on, Trekmunk came up with its own unique style of customising treks according to the need of their trekkers and focused majorly on the development of mountain villages by organising trek for a cause.

-After trekking in the Himalayas for a long time, they realized that the basic amenities that are taken for granted in the cities is what the mountain people crave for.
-Nestled deep within the Himalayan mountains, there lie some villages which are deprived of not just education but something as basic as medical facilities.
+After trekking in the Himalayas for a long time, they realised that the basic amenities that are taken for granted in the cities is what the mountain people crave for.
+Nestled deep within the Himalayan mountains, lie some villages which are deprived of not just education but something as basic as medical facilities.
 So, Oshank, Harshit, and Mohit curated a group of doctors who were willing to trek all the way to those villages and treat people.
 “I have never felt better in my entire life.
 Watching those people cry out of happiness, moved me and I promised to bring back more doctors and better medicines next time around.”

 All three of them encourage everybody who is reading this to travel.
 Their aim is to provide everybody with the means of travel and related information at just a call.
 In today’s lightning fast world, where the focus has shifted from travelling to clicking pictures and posting it on the internet, they want to bring back the spontaneity and the adrenaline rush of travelling.
 Hence, they encourage people to join them on their backpacking trips with insane traveller, where they roam without any prior bookings or itineraries, accepting and loving whatever life throws at them.
 Watch the video to see their journey.